 Patient Acuity is a description of how sick a person is at the present time.
-PHC aligns the PCP QIP incentives using Acuity as an estimate of Primary Care work and as an estimate of PHC risk.
+Partnership aligns the PCP QIP incentives using Acuity as an estimate of Primary Care work and as an estimate of Partnership risk.
 This alignment can be best described as:

-- If your members are more sick, they will be worth more dollars at stake in the PCP QIP - DHCS is moving towards acuity adjustment of Managed Care Plan Rates.
-In the future, risk adjustment is a critical feature of a DHCS mandated implementation of a MediCare Dual Special Needs plan.
+- If your members are sicker, they will be worth more dollars at stake in the PCP QIP - DHCS is moving towards acuity adjustment of Managed Care Plan Rates.
+In the future, risk adjustment is a critical feature of the DHCS mandated implementation of a Medicare Dual Special Needs plan.